RiotOff/DaxkodOrSnake/README.md

-- 👋 Hi, I’m @DaxkodOrSnake
+- 👋 Hi, I’m @RiotOff
 - 👀 I’m interested in games, programming and video make!
-- 🌱 I’m currently learning in 2 lyceum on Pavlovskiy Posad.
+- 🌱 I’m Cool man🤙🤙🤙
 - 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me daxkod3243@gmail.com or daxkod@mail.ru
+- 📫 Reach me on riotixofficial@gmail.com or daxkod@mail.ru